kyapwc/respondio-task/README.md

 ```

 ### The `/buy` handler
-Below is an image example of what gets send to `me` when `/buy product-xyz` is sent through FB Messenger page
+Below is an image example of what gets sent to `me` when `/buy product-xyz` is sent through FB Messenger page

 ![Mailersend Content](https://raw.githubusercontent.com/kyapwc/respondio-task/master/assets/mailersend_content.png)